ggc19/Leakage-detection-and-localization/README.md

 The total dataset is composed of 3150 normal samples and 2330 abnormal samples.
 The training dataset and testing dataset are 80% and 20% of the entire dataset, respectively.
 Ten-fold cross-validation is selected for optimizing model parameters and verifying the training results in order to avoid overfitting.

-The file named 'LPC.py' is the LCP-based leakage detectio models using raw datasets.
+The file named 'LPC.py' is the LCP-based leakage detection models using raw datasets.
-The file named 'LPC_noise.py' is the LCP-based leakage detectio models using -5dB datasets.
+The file named 'LPC_noise.py' is the LCP-based leakage detection models using -5dB datasets.
 The file named 'LPC.py' is the LPC-based leakage detectio models using raw datasets.
-The file named 'LPC_noise.py' is the LPC-based leakage detectio models using -5dB datasets.
+The file named 'LPC_noise.py' is the LPC-based leakage detection models using -5dB datasets.
-The file named 'Time or frequency features.py' is the time or frequency features-based leakage detectio models using raw datasets.
+The file named 'Time or frequency features.py' is the time or frequency features-based leakage detection models using raw datasets.
-The file named 'Time or frequency features_noise.py' is the time or frequency features-based leakage detectio models using -5dB datasets.
+The file named 'Time or frequency features_noise.py' is the time or frequency features-based leakage detection models using -5dB datasets.
 The file named 'CIS-experiment1.m' is the CIS algorithm for leakage localiztion.
 The file named 'Ordinary-experiment1.m' is the ordinary search algorithm for leakage localiztion.